Minnesota Court Records

 - Denial of passport applications if the defaulting parent owes more than $2500

-- The custodial parent filing a lawsuit against the non-custodial parent to enforce the child support order.
+- The custodial parent is filing a lawsuit against the non-custodial parent to enforce the child support order.

 The agency responsible for enforcing these measures is the Child Support Enforcement Division of the Minnesota Department of Human Services.
 They provide child support enforcement services for free because the state and federal governments fund them.